zulip/zulip/docs/development/setup-vagrant.md

 ### Customizing CPU and RAM allocation

-When running Vagrant using a VM-based provider such as VirtualBox or VMWare Fusion, CPU and RAM resources must be explicitly allocated to the guest system (with Docker and other container-based Vagrant providers, explicit allocation is unnecessary and the settings described here are ignored).
+When running Vagrant using a VM-based provider such as VirtualBox, CPU and RAM resources must be explicitly allocated to the guest system.
+(With Docker and other container-based Vagrant providers, explicit allocation is unnecessary and the settings described here are ignored.)

-Our default Vagrant settings allocate 2 cpus with 2GiB of memory for the guest, which is sufficient to run everything in the development environment.
-If your host system has more CPUs, or you have enough RAM that you'd like to allocate more than 2GiB to the guest, you can improve performance of the Zulip development environment by allocating more resources.
+Our default Vagrant settings allocate 2 CPUs with 2.5 GiB of memory for the guest, which is sufficient to run everything in the development environment.
+If your host system has more CPUs, or you have enough RAM that you'd like to allocate more than 2.5 GiB to the guest, you can improve performance of the Zulip development environment by allocating more resources.